-With the discovery of important oil and natural gas resources the situation with respect to coal was drastically altered.
+With the discovery of important oil and natural gas resources, the situation with respect to coal was drastically altered.
 Coal demand did not decrease, however the growth rates of the coal industry slowed down considerably.
-Public attention and priorities in it's development and capital investments were reduced.
-The main driving force for decision making was not any longer the increase of output but shifted to production economics.
+Public attention and priorities in its development and capital investments were reduced.
+The main driving force for decision making was no longer the increase of output, but production enconomics.
 The social prestige of working in coal mines was also drastically lowered, particularly among the younger generation.
-Thus the main driving force for technological innovation in the coal mining industry was shifted to the realization of economic (cost reduction) and social (safety and improvements of working conditions) goals.
-This period which lasted from about 1955 to 1975 resulted in the introduction and rapid diffusion of a number of important technological innovations to pursue the economic and social goals and in particular to offset successfully the effects of continuously deteriorating geological conditions at underground mines.
+Thus the main driving force for technological innovation in the coal-mining industry was shifted to the realization of economic (cost reduction) and social (safety and improvement of working conditions) goals.
+This period, which lasted from about 1955 to 1975, resulted in the introduction and rapid diffusion of a number of important technological innovations to pursue the economic and social goals and in particular to offset the effects of continuously deteriorating geological conditions at underground mines.

-The time period after 1975 can again be seen as a new period in the development of the coal mining industry of the USSR.
+The time period after 1975 can again be seen as a new period in the development of the coal-mining industry in the USSR.
 The potential of the technological innovations introduced in the earlier period became progressively exhausted.
 While the returns of technical innovations decreased, ever more capital was required for further improvements of existing techniques as well as their introduction into new areas of applications.
-Improving social conditions, both in terms of safety and working conditions were requiring additional capital without however resulting in a relief of the by now tight labor supply situation.
-The worsening of geological conditions at greater mining depths, particularly the European coal basins of the USSR accelerated and no principally new technologies were available for widespread introduction into the industry to compensate for these effects.
-Consequently the labor productivity at underground mines started to decline after 1975 and opencast mining appears as the only main technological option available to the coal mining industry, especially in view of the fact that the labor productivity is on average ten times higher in opencast as in underground mines.
-Thus while the output from underground mines more or less stagnated around 430 million tons since 1965 the output from opencast mines increased over this time period from 140 to 320 million tons.
+Improving social conditions, both in terms of safety and working conditions, required additional capital without resulting in a relief of the by now tight labor supply situation.
+The worsening of geological conditions at greater mining depths, particularly the European coal basins of the USSR, accelerated, and no principally new technologies were available for widespread introduction into the industry to compensate for these effects.
+Consequently the labor productivity at underground mines started to decline after 1975, and opencast mining appeared as the only main technological option available to the coal-mining industry, especially in view of the fact that labor productivity is on average ten times higher in opencast mines as in underground mines.
+Thus, while the output from underground mines more or less stagnated around 430 million tons since 1965, the output from opencast mines increased over this time period from 140 to 320 million tons.